New Pacific school

 The PCI governing board members represent community colleges, real estate, STEM, finance, and non-profit leadership.
 In addition to an exemplary Board of Directors, PCI also has an exceptional leadership team with over 80 years of combined experience.

-PCI currently partners with four school districts in Northern California to serve over 3,000 scholars in grades K-12.
+PCI currently partners with six school districts in Northern California to serve almost 3,500 scholars in grades TK-12.
 PCI is a large, stable organization with over 300 employees and an operating budget of over $33 million, including $9 million in reserves.
 PCI adheres to the same standards for teacher credentialing, state testing, accountability, and transparency as a public school district.

 PCI is dedicated to moving scholars in mindset and outcome to the college and career of their choice.
 PCI graduates have pursued higher education at the University of California, West Point, and various other top institutions.
 Additionally, scholars at PCI have successfully competed in Project Lead the Way competitions, Poetry Out Loud, and other local and national competitions.